peripheryapp/periphery/README.md

 Periphery cannot analyze Objective-C code since types may be dynamically typed.

 By default Periphery does not assume that declarations accessible by the Objective-C runtime are in use.
 If your project is a mix of Swift & Objective-C, you can enable this behavior with the `--retain-objc-accessible` option.
-Swift declarations that are accessible by the Objective-C runtime are those that are explicitly attributed with `@objc` or `@objcMembers`, and classes that inherit `NSObject` either directly or indirectly via another class.
+Swift declarations that are accessible by the Objective-C runtime are those that are explicitly annotated with `@objc` or `@objcMembers`, and classes that inherit `NSObject` either directly or indirectly via another class.

+Alternatively, the `--retain-objc-annotated` can be used to only retain declarations that are explicitly annotated with `@objc` or `@objcMembers`.
+Types that inherit `NSObject` are not retained unless they have the explicit annotations.
+This option may uncover more unused code, but with the caveat that some of the results may be incorrect if the declaration is in fact used in Objective-C code.
+To resolve these incorrect results you must add an `@objc` annotation to the declaration.

 ### Encodable